-The relationships between $w''^{(-2/3)}$ and t'' are clearly linear for all r (Fig. 12a), and their slopes yield values of C'' that decrease by a factor of about 7 as r increases from 1 to 1000 (Fig. 12a).
-When time is non-dimensionalized using (29) to include the 'available buoyancy', and $w'^{(-2/3)}$ is plotted versus t' (Fig. 12b), the discrepancy between the slopes for different r is improved, but C'(r=1) and C'(r=1000) still differ by about a factor of two.
-This scatter is considerably improved to within about 15 per cent of its mean value if the upper boundary condition is free slip (Fig. 13), but for the rigid top, large scatter is observed at all wavelengths (Fig. 14).
-As we found for Newtonian viscosity, a rigid surface boundary condition causes the 'available buoyancy' scaling to overestimate the rate of growth for the isoviscous case (r=1), presumably because it includes a contribution from dense material near the rigid surface that cannot participate in the instability.
-For r > 1, estimates of C' fall within about 20 per cent of their median value of C'(r=100)=0.47 (Figs 12b and 14b).
-For an initially linear temperature profile, maximum values of C' are between 0.4 and 0.5 for all r > 1 (Fig. 15b).
-The isoviscous case, r=1, again yields values of C' that are smaller than those for r > 1.
-For non-Newtonian viscosity and a rigid top, the scaling of the temperature dependence of viscosity using the 'available buoyancy' is less impressive than it was for Newtonian viscosity, but it still provides a useful method of approximating superexponential growth rates, and appears to be somewhat independent of the functional form of the initial temperature profile.
+and their slopes yield values of C'' that decrease by a factor of about 7 as r increases from 1 to 1000 (Figure 2.12a).
+When time is nondimensionalized using (2.29) to include the "available buoyancy," and $w'^{(-2/3)}$ is plotted versus t' (Figure 2.12b), the discrepancy between the slopes for different r is improved, but C'(r = 1) and C'(r = 1000) still differ by about a factor of two.
+This scatter is considerably improved to within about 15% of its mean value if the upper boundary condition is free slip (Figure 2.13), but for the rigid top, large scatter is observed at all wavelengths (Figure 2.14).
+As we found for Newtonian viscosity, a rigid surface boundary condition causes the "available buoyancy" scaling to overestimate the rate of growth for the isoviscous case (r = 1), presumably because it includes a contribution from dense material near the rigid surface that can not participate in the instability.
+For r > 1, estimates of C' fall within about 20% of their median value of C'(r = 100) = 0.47(Figures 2.12b and 2.14b).
+For an initially linear temperature profile, maximum values of C' are between 0.4 and 0.5 for all r > 1 (Figure 2.15b).
+The isoviscous case, r = 1, again yields values of C' that are smaller than those for r > 1.
+For non-Newtonian viscosity and a rigid top, the scaling of the temperature dependence of viscosity using the "available buoyancy" is less impressive than it was for Newtonian viscosity, but it still provides a useful method of approximating super-exponential growth rates, and appears to be somewhat independent of the functional form of the initial temperature profile.